nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 Well, and thou such as thy weapons, with c
 ```

-By the end of training, the validation loss is almost as high as at the start of training, but the training loss shows that the model can produce very similar text as the training dataset.
+By the end of training, the validation loss is almost as high as at the start of training.
+But the training perplexity shows that the model produces text very similar to the training dataset.

 ```
 step 5000: train(loss=0.1260, ppl=1.13), val(loss=4.0455, ppl=57.14)